CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/transport_execution.rst

 The Numba-HIP development team has gone as far as to provide a ``numba.hip.pose_as_cuda()`` function, which, after being called in Python script, will alias all supported Numba-CUDA functions to Numba-HIP ones and compile/run automatically.

-When moving to compile and execute full MC/DC+Harmonize, we must again enable the compilation of device functions from Numba-HIP and device, global, and host functions from C++.
+Full MC/DC+Harmonize compilation combines device functions from Numba-HIP with device, global, and host functions from C++.
-To show that process, we again explore a simple proxy application shown in figure fig:codeclang where a Numba-HIP function adds one to an integer value and a C++ function declares an extern function by the same name and runs that function for all values of an array.
+The AMD proxy example pairs a Numba-HIP integer-addition function with a C++ declaration and global function that applies it to an array.

 Every GPU program is technically a bound set of two complementary applications: one that runs on the host side (CPU) and the other on the device side (GPU), with global functions linking them together.
-To link external device code together for AMD hardware-targets, we have to unbundle these two programs, link the extra device functions (coming from Python) to the device side, then re-bundle the device and host functions back together.
+Linking external device code for AMD hardware requires unbundling the host and device programs, linking the Python-generated functions into the device program, and rebundling both programs.
 This process is done in LLVM-IR.

 .. image:: ../../images/developer_guide/architecture/numba_gpu_amd_flow.png